10 things you never knew about ‘We Were Soldiers’

 Prior to Nov.
 14, 1965, the U.S. Army had never met its North Vietnamese counterpart in a major battle.
 That changed when the 1st Battalion, 7th Cavalry Regiment landed in Vietnam’s Northern Highlands.

-The Vietnam War drama, “We Were Soldiers,” tells the story of the Battle of Ia Drang, where American soldiers endured three days of brutal combat.
+So notes an opening line of narration in the Vietnam War drama, “We Were Soldiers,” which tells the story of the Battle of Ia Drang, where American soldiers endured three days of brutal combat.
 They were surrounded, outnumbered, and locked in a fight for survival against trained and battle-hardened North Vietnamese regulars.
 The American soldiers were far from friendly lines.
 Reinforcements were a long way off and had to be flown in by helicopter.
 Led by Col. Hal Moore, played by Mel Gibson in the film, those on the ground had only the men to their left and right to rely on.

 Based on the book “We Were Soldiers Once…And Young” by Joe Galloway, the film is as much about battlefield bravery as it is about the closeness of frontline units like the infantry.
 With the exception of a few arbitrary slow-motion scenes, Randall Wallace’s 2002 war movie takes great care in spotlighting an often overlooked story from the Vietnam War: The moment when our soldiers met the enemy in force for the first time, and beat them back against all odds.